 It’s not just millennials driving the shift to mobile banking.
 While a majority of millennial customers manage their banking online (68%, according to the management-consulting firm CCG Catalyst[ii]), the drive towards digital and mobile banking crosses generational lines.

-In fact, roughly 90% of financial transactions are done through mobile platforms.[iii]
+As Dharmesh Mistry observes in his report Future of the Branch: Where Do We Go From Here?, “[f]or the majority of banks worldwide, customer interaction has largely moved to digital spaces, with many banks experiencing almost 90% of all customer interactions online or through mobile”.[iii]
 And Gen Xers, Baby Boomers and other generations prior to Millennials are all adopting online and mobile banking features like bill pay, remote capture deposit and balance transfers for the ease and convenience that they provide.

 With such a large segment of the financial consumer population relying on mobile accessibility, financial institutions should keep the rising expectations of mobile banking apps in mind as they engage with their customers.

 Expectations for Excellence

 Mobile banking customers want it all, and they want it all right now.
 They expect immediate, frictionless access to their financial details.
 They expect best-in-class fraud prevention and detection capabilities.
 They expect their FI to know them personally, understand their unique banking and spending habits, and make personally relevant product and service recommendations.
 They expect to conduct ALL aspects of their financial lives through their mobile devices, from account opening to mortgage approvals.
 And they expect it all to happen in real-time.